felixgro/php-di-container/README.md

 # Modern Dependency Injection Container for PHP

-A simple and modern Dependency Injection Container for PHP, compliant with PSR-11.
+A simple and lightweight Dependency Injection Container for PHP, compliant with PSR-11.

 ## Features
 - **PSR-11 Compliance**: Fully compliant with the PSR-11 Container Interface.